-Deputy Division Chief Armando Gonzalez brings over 18 years of experience with the Department of Alcoholic Beverage Control.s.
+Southern Division Chief Armando Gonzalez brings over 20 years of experience with the Department of Alcoholic Beverage Control.

-Prior to his promotion, Gonzalez was assigned to oversee the Riverside District Office which oversees the largest county in the United States, San Bernardino County.
+Prior to his promotion to Division Chief, Gonzalez served as Deputy Division Chief for over two years.
+Prior to his promotion to Deputy Division Chief, Gonzalez was assigned to oversee the Riverside District Office which oversees the largest county in the United States, San Bernardino County.
 In addition, he was tasked with overseeing the Department’s largest enforcement efforts at the Coachella and Stagecoach Music Festivals in Riverside County.
 His leadership was instrumental in reducing youth access to alcohol and keeping the annual festivals safe for the thousands of attendees.

 He has been a Field Training Officer and Department Defensive Tactics Instructor for the past 15 years.
 He appreciates the opportunity to mentor and improve the skill sets of employees throughout the Department.